jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 Before changing behavior, define ownership:

-- Runtime state in `cache.js` is allowed to track bot-loop state that is not durable on its own.
+- Runtime state in `server/modules/runtime/` is allowed to track bot-loop state that is not durable on its own.
 - Database module caches should be read-through caches for expensive or frequently repeated queries.
 - Every database write should either invalidate a named cache scope or return fresh data and update the cache in one obvious place.
 - Cache invalidation should be centralized enough that route handlers do not need to know table-cache internals.

 Suggested near-term cleanup:

-1. Fix the broken imports/event names.
-2. Document each cached query and its invalidation trigger.
+1. Document each cached database query and its invalidation trigger.
-3. Add tests around cache hits after writes for users, products, orders, and settings.
+2. Add tests around cache hits after writes for users, products, orders, and settings.
-4. Replace ad hoc cache clearing with a small explicit cache API per table.
+3. Replace ad hoc cache clearing with a small explicit cache API per table.
-5. Only then consider more aggressive caching or removing duplicate caches.
+4. Only then consider more aggressive caching or removing duplicate caches.